What are the Most Important Features of Islam?

 - Sending an angel that speaks directly to them.

-- Infusing knowledge into their hearts such that it becomes intrinsic to them.
+- Inspiring knowledge into their hearts such that it becomes intrinsic to them.

-When God created Adam and the human population began to grow, and its aspirations and needs advanced and became complex, God chose individuals who possessed distinctive qualities and appointed them as prophets and messengers to preach, guide, and proclaim His message.
-Thus, the journey of the prophets and messengers of God began and became intertwined with human existence, starting with Prophet Adam and continuing all the way to the seal of the prophets, Muhammad.
-Furthermore, prophets and messengers varied in terms of the importance of the message they brought, the task entrusted to them, and the extent and specificity of people to which they were sent.
-Some of the prophets were sent to their families, while others were sent to their communities or to their nations, and yet others were sent to all people on earth like Prophets Noah, Abraham, Moses, Jesus, and Muhammad (peace be upon them all).
+When God created Adam and the human population began to flourish, and its aspirations and needs advanced and became complex, God chose individuals who possessed distinctive qualities and appointed them as prophets and messengers to preach, guide, and proclaim His message.
+Thus, the journey of the prophets and messengers of God began and became intertwined with human existence, starting with Prophet Adam and continuing to the last of prophets, Prophet Muhammad (pbuh&hp).
+Furthermore, prophets and messengers vary in terms of the importance of the message they brought, the task entrusted to them, and the scope of people to whom they were sent.
+Some of the prophets were sent to their families, while others were sent to their communities or to nations, and yet others were sent to all people on earth like Prophets Noah, Abraham, Moses, Jesus, and Muhammad (peace be upon them all).

-Islam acknowledges all the prophets and messengers, and asserts that a subsequent prophet completes the mission of his predecessor because God is one and so is His religion.
+Islam acknowledges all the prophets and messengers that preceded Muhammad (pbuh&hf) and asserts that a subsequent prophet completes the mission of his predecessor because God is One and so is His religion.
 Hence, variety is in terms of specific legislations, methods of guidance, degree of disseminated information, and spiritual obligation—in this case, the five divine religious laws: the law of Noah, the law of Abraham, the law of Moses, the law of Jesus, and the law of Muhammad, (peace and blessings be upon them all).

 Islam maintains that the divine message of God to humanity was completed and perfected through Islam (i.e., the religion of Prophet Muhammad), thus humanity no longer needs any further prophets or messengers.
 Instead, religion requires divinely chosen successors to the prophets who possess the same qualities and characteristics, so they can carry and preserve the message from loss and distortion and propagate it to the whole of humanity.